pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-Finally, I soldered my componenets to a PCB board, which took up most of my time, given that I am not the best at it.
+Finally, I soldered my components to a PCB board, which took up most of my time, given that I am not the best at it.
 Then, I sewed my accelerometer and the PCB board to the brace, used velcro to attach the flex sensor onto the brace, and used electrical tape to bind some of the wires together so they look less crazy.

 ## Challenges
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
-This milestone was suppose to be one of the less time-consuming milestones, yet I faced many challenges that stemmed my progress.
+This milestone was supposed to be one of the less time-consuming milestones, yet I faced many challenges that stemmed my progress.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
-One problem I had was that after I had plugged in my device to power and uploaded the code, I noticed that the accelerometer was printing innacurate values because it was printing extremely slowly.
+One problem I had was that after I had plugged in my device to power and uploaded the code, I noticed that the accelerometer was printing inaccurate values because it was printing extremely slowly.
 The mistake I made was that I added too many delays.
 In my previous milestone, I added multiple delays around my code because I wanted to be able to read the data on my bluetooth serial easily, but this was diminishing the effectiveness of the improper squat form detection by the accelerometer.
 So, I removed pretty much every single delay in my code.
-This was because in my final project, seeing the raw accelroatin and flex sensor data is unecessary--only the feedback of good or bad form is important.
+This was because in my final project, seeing the raw acceleration and flex sensor data is unnecessary--only the feedback of good or bad form is important.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 The problem that affected me the most was my soldering quality.
 After I did my first round of soldering, I realized that my connections were really loose, meaning that I didn't add enough solder to the joints.
 I frequently had to resolder some joints.
-And to make sure I wasn't accdientally creating shorts, I used a multimeter and connected its probes to rails that weren't supposed to be connected to each other.
+And to make sure I wasn't accidentally creating shorts, I used a multimeter and connected its probes to rails that weren't supposed to be connected to each other.
 If the multimeter beeped, that meant that the rails were connected.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 Another mistake I made was soldering wires with header pins that weren't tight enough to stay attached to the header pins of the ESP32.
-So, I carefully chose wires with tight header pins so I could replace the loose header pins with my them.
+So, I carefully chose wires with tight header pins so I could replace the loose header pins with them.
 I stripped the new wire and the wire that I already soldered onto my PCB board, soldered them both together, and added a heat shrink tube.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 Another problem I encountered was that one of my buzzers stopped working.
 I could tell that it was turned on because I could hear a very faint clicking sound, but it wasn't buzzing like it was supposed to.
 Using a multimeter, I checked the connections and found out that the buzzer pin was not connected to the wire that handles the button input.
 I took a closer look at my broken buzzer and saw that it was not placed completely flat onto my PCB board.
 So, I tried to desolder the buzzer pins so I could push them more into the PCB board and resolder them.
 But, no matter how many times I tried to desolder it, I was unable to.
-As a result, I ended up adding a third buzzer and soldered a wire from the same rail of the previous buzzer's input wire to the rail connecting to the positve leg of the new buzzer.
+As a result, I ended up adding a third buzzer and soldered a wire from the same rail of the previous buzzer's input wire to the rail connecting to the positive leg of the new buzzer.
 However, this did not work--this meant that my buzzers were working completely fine.
-I tried wiggling the wires a little bit a heard a proper buzzing sound.
-I realized that the problem was not because of the buzzer itself, but it was becaues of a problem with the input wire I chose.
+I tried wiggling the wires a little bit and heard a proper buzzing sound.
+I realized that the problem was not because of the buzzer itself, but it was because of a problem with the input wire I chose.
 So, I stripped the wire and soldered a working wire to it.

 ## Next Steps
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
-My next steps are to finalize and add my modfications to my project and make sure my device has sufficient functionality.
+My next steps are to finalize and add my modifications to my project and make sure my device has sufficient functionality.

 # Second Milestone
 <!--